Aberkenfig: Location

 Aberkenfig is located in South Wales, just off the A4063 link to the M4 at Junction 36.
 It is nestled at the confluence of the River Llynfi and the Ogmore River.
 It is located to the south of Tondu and to the west of Sarn, Brynmenyn and Bryncethin.
 These five villages, which all lie to the north of the M4, whilst remaining distinctly separate areas have expanded to form one contiguous urban area of several thousand, which is primarily a dormitory suburb of Bridgend, although many people also work in Cardiff and Swansea due to the motorway's proximity.
 As a result of its location next to both rivers, it is somewhat lower in elevation compared to the other villages (especially Sarn) and this results in a microclimate which can produce some fog during the winter months.

 Governance

-Aberkenfig is covered by a electoral ward in the same name, though the Aberkenfig ward also includes the neighbouring community of Llangynwyd Lower and the village of Coytrahen.
+Aberkenfig is covered by an electoral ward in the same name, though the Aberkenfig ward also includes the neighbouring community of Llangynwyd Lower and the village of Coytrahen.
 At the 2011 census this ward had a population of 2,039.
 The ward elects one county borough councillor to Bridgend County Borough Council.